-ISLPED'14, August 11 - 13 2014, La Jolla, CA, USA Copyright is held by the owner/author(s).
-Publication rights licensed to ACM.
-ACM 978-1-4503-2975-0/14/08...\$15.00. http://dx.doi.org/10.1145/2627369.2627620 Motivated by these observations, we propose EcoLaser, a collection of static and adaptive laser control mechanisms that react to the demands of the aggregate workload and opportunistically turn the laser off during periods of low activity to save energy, and leave it on during periods of high activity in order to meet the high bandwidth demand.
-More specifically, our contributions are:
+Motivated by these observations, we propose EcoLaser, a collection of static and adaptive laser control mechanisms that react to the demands of the aggregate workload by opportunistically turning the laser off during periods of low activity to save energy, and leaving it on during periods of high activity in order to meet the high bandwidth demand.
+EcoLaser capitalizes on recent advancements in Ge lasers [12,14], which enable DWDM compatible on-chip laser sources that can be turned on or off within nanoseconds.
+More specifically, the contributions of this paper are: